 Acerca de

-Michigan Driver's License Appeals & Restoration
+Michigan Driver's License Restoration & Appeals

 The State of Michigan has some of the harshest driver's license laws in the entire country.
 Convictions for certain controlled substance offenses, misdemeanor traffic offenses, felonies involving the use of a motor vehicle, as well as misdemeanor and felony DUI/OWI offenses can subject you to license restrictions or even revocation.
 However, it is nearly impossible to get around the State of Michigan without a driver's license.
 Losing your license is not only upsetting, but it creates perpetual transportation issues and compounds other obligations in your life.
 It can also lead to you facing additional legal consequences that result in further expense and the potential loss of your freedom.
 Whether your license was revoked due to certain convictions, such as too many DUI/OWI convictions, or you have accumulated too many points, we can help.